ReDeiPirati/deep-learning-cpu-gpu-benchmark/README.md

 ## Usage

 `floydhub_keras_cpu_gpu_benchmark.py` contains the launcher script for running the complete benchmark on FH.
+(You have to be logged on FloydHub before you run it)

 `/test_files` contains the test files.